KVM-VMI/nitro/doc/source/index.rst

 With Nitro, you can monitor what the machines are doing without executing a single line of code inside a virtual machine as all the work hapens on the host.

+Nitro is open source and the code for the project can be found from the project's `GitHub page <https://github.com/KVM-VMI/nitro>`_.
+Pull requests welcome!

 .. toctree::
    :maxdepth: 2
    :caption: User Guide